-The fees for home/EU candidates are paid by the National College of Teaching and Leadership (NCTL).
-Overseas students cannot be funded, the only exception to this rule are overseas participants who have been recruited to a NCTL funded SD salaried course.
+The fees for home/EU candidates are paid by the Teaching Regulation Agency (TRA).
+Overseas students cannot be funded, the only exception to this rule are overseas participants who have been recruited to a TRA funded SD salaried course.

 Eligible home/EU candidates who meet the ITT bursary eligibility criteria as explained in section 3a of the ITT bursary guide, and who have a degree classification of 2:2 or above, will receive a bursary of £2,400, i.e. £800 per month.

 More information on Enhancement Courses is available from the DfE.